lucaskmiyazaki/corona/README.md

 # corona
-simulation of corona virus contamination in the west zone of São Paulo
+simulation of corona virus spread in the west zone of São Paulo